 Ready to hit the open road but not sure where to start?
 The Seniorly team is sharing a roundup of our top 9 U.S. travel destinations for senior citizens with limited mobility.

 You’ve worked long and hard for many years.
-Now that you’re retired, it’s your turn to explore, travel and go on some adventures.
-Whether you’re single, married, have a traveling companion, live alone or are in an assisted living, there are some great destinations and tours available designed especially for you — even for seniors with limited mobility issues.
+Now that you’re retired, it’s time to plan your next adventure.
+Whether you’re single or married, have a traveling companion or are going solo, there are some great destinations and accessible tours designed especially for you — even for seniors with limited mobility issues.

 The good news is there are travel discounts and special packages designed specifically for you, like senior tours at a gentle pace allowing you to see the best of this tropical paradise.
 Enjoy learning about volcanoes and natural wonders as well as touring Pearl Harbor with a visit to the USS Arizona Memorial for some important U.S. history.

 If limited mobility makes traveling an issue for you or a loved one, there are tours for seniors designed just for you.
 There are travel sites such as Wheelchair Travel Worldwide Resources that can help you research traveling in different parts of the world with a wheelchair.
-Even if you don’t use a wheelchair, these resources will make it clear what sites have more accommodations for people with disabilities..
+Even if you don’t use a wheelchair, these resources will make it clear what sites have more accommodations for people with disabilities.
 Also, if there are popular destinations near your assisted living community, your community staff may be able to arrange transportation and provide aid.